Montana Taylor: Life and career

-Taylor's final recordings were from a 1946 radio broadcast and after that he was reported working as a chauffeur.
+Taylor's final recordings were from a 1946 radio broadcast, and after that he was reportedly working as a chauffeur.

 Montana Taylor died soon after 1957, when he was last recorded as living in Cleveland.

 In 1977, Taylor's complete recordings were compiled by Martin van Olderen for the Oldie Blues label.
 Included were two then recently discovered radio performances from 1946.
 In 2002 Document Records released the complete recordings on CD.